-Dramatic backdrops, characterful castles and heaps of variety await on this spectacular Scottish Highlands garden tour.
-Take in the quaint grounds of Druimneil House, relax as you explore Angus' peaceful woodland garden and marvel at the isolated but beautiful Ardtornish Castle.
-Elsewhere, the walled garden of Ardmaddy Castle on the Isle of Seil, the endangered coastal garden of Arduaine and the truly magical Himalayan ravine at Crarae provide inspirational sights for flower-lovers.
+Dramatic backdrops, characterful castles and heaps of variety await on this spectacular tour.
+Take in the quaint grounds of Druimneil House, relax as you explore the peaceful woodland garden, and marvel at the isolated but beautiful Ardtornish Castle.
+Elsewhere, the walled garden of Ardmaddy Castle on the Isle of Seil, the endangered coastal garden of Arduaine and the truly magical Himalayan ravine at Crarae provide inspirational sights for flower lovers.

-- Ardmaddy Castle in its unique setting overlooking the sea shore of Seil Sound
+- Ardmaddy Castle' walled garden, in its unique setting overlooking the sea shore of Seil Sound

 - Arduaine garden, owned by the National Trust for Scotland and in a delightful sheltered setting in Asknish Bay

 - Relax as you explore the peaceful woodlands of Angus Garden.

 - High quality Full Board en-suite accommodation and excellent food in our Country House